Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 Kala-azar; Cutaneous leishmaniasis; Visceral leishmaniasis; Old world leishmaniasis; New world leishmaniasis

 Aronson NE, Copeland NK, Magill AJ.
 Leishmania species: visceral (kala-azar), cutaneous, and mucosal leishmaniasis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2020:chap 275.
+Philadelphia, PA: Elsevier; 2020:chap 275.

 Bogitsh BJ, Carter CE, Oeltmann TN.
 Blood and tissue protistans I: hemoflagellates.
 In: Bogitsh BJ, Carter CE, Oeltmann TN, eds.
 Human Parasitology.
 5th ed.
-London, UK: Elsevier Academic Press; 2019:chap 6.
+Cambridge, MA: Elsevier Academic Press; 2019:chap 6.